ArthurCose/Scriptable-OpenNetBattle-Server/README.md

 ## Areas

 Maps for areas are stored in `./areas`.
-The first area a players will see is `default.tmx` (required).
+The first area players will see is `default.tmx` (required).

 ### Suggested Settings